Lotus Miner: setup a high performance miner

 sudo fallocate -l 256G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile sudo swapon /swapfile # show current swap spaces and take note of the current highest priority swapon --show # append the following line to /etc/fstab (ensure highest priority) and then reboot # /swapfile swap swap pri=50 0 0 sudo reboot # check a 256GB swap file is automatically mounted and has the highest priority swapon --show

-You will need a BLS wallet (
+You will need at least a BLS wallet (

 Safely backup your wallets!